sparkfun/SparkFun_TeensyView_Arduino_Library/README.md

 [*SparkFun TeensyView (LCD-14048)*](https://www.sparkfun.com/products/14048)

-This is a modified microOLED library designed for TeensyDuino.
+This is a modified microOLED library designed for Teensyduino.

 Repository Contents
 -------------------